madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

    x = \left( M^T * M \right)^{-1} \left( M^T * p \right)

-The formulae in the paper show how to compute the elements of :math:`M^T * M` and :math:`M^T * p`, which is usually done more efficiently by exiting packages when given the raw :math:`M` and :math:`p`.
+The formulae in the paper show how to compute the elements of :math:`M^T * M` and :math:`M^T * p`, which is usually done more efficiently by existing packages when given the raw :math:`M` and :math:`p`.
 These variable names were chosen to avoid conflict with the names :math:`A`, :math:`B`, :math:`a`, :math:`b`, etc, which are used heavily by the paper and software package documentation for different things.

 The following sections show how to construct such simplified solutions to the equations in the paper.
 Solutions are described briefly, and presented